alam2tg/text-editor/README.md

 ## How to Get Started

 1. Clone this repository to your local machine.
-2. Navigate to the project directory and install the required dependencies using `npm install`.
+2. Navigate to the project directory and install the required dependencies using `npm install` in the Root, Client, and Server folders.
+3. Review the package.json scripts, and test the features.
-3. Launch the application with `npm start` and access it through your preferred web browser.
+4. Launch the application with `npm start` and access it through your preferred web browser.
 <br>

 ## Deployment